kyphan38/web/assets/docs/master/soft skills/5-gla.md

 Why?

 - Learning new tech skills is tough but common because transforming knowledge into competence is inherently challenging
-- Common skill areas: Cloud Computing, AI, Blockchain, Scripting, and Automation
+- Common skill areas: cloud computing, AI, blockchain, scripting, and automation

 Time, effort, and failure